- Helping schools understand the challenges military Families face

 DDESS (West Point Elementary School)

-• The student must be 4 years of age by 1 September of the academic year he/she is enrolling, to start Prekindergarten.
-PreK is a half day program.
+- The student must be 4 years of age by 1 September of the academic year he/she is enrolling, to start Prekindergarten.
+PreK is a full day program.

 New York State Education Department